 We provide education and training about FASD as well as information about prevention strategies that promote the health of the mother, prevent or minimize harm to the fetus, reduce the likelihood of further affected pregnancies and reduce the number of secondary issues.

-The Parent Child Support Program (PCAP) assists mothers, and mothers to be, to build and maintain healthy, independent lives, to ensure that children are supported in safe and stable homes and to help prevent future births of alcohol and drug exposed children.
+The Parent Child Support Program (PCAP) assists mothers, and mothers to be, to build and maintain healthy, independent lives, to ensure that children are supported in safe and stable homes and to help prevent future births of alcohol and drug exposed pregnancies.

 COMMUNITY OUTREACH AND SUPPORT